RainingComputers/picograph.js/README.md

 + **scalesteps**: Number of scale lines to draw on the graph.
 + **vlinesFreq**: Vertical lines and timestamps will be drawn every `vlinesFreq*intervalSize`.
 Increase this if the vertical lines are too crowded.
++ **autoScaleMode**: When 0, minVal and maxVal become absolutes.
+When 1, autoscale to fit peaks only.
+When 2, graph scaling constanly adjusts to fit visible data.

 **Returns** : `Graph` object.